What's a place plan?

-There are 18 Place Plan areas in Shropshire, usually (although not always) focussed on a market town and its surrounding rural communities.
-Each Place Plan looks at infrastructure needs within that specific Place Plan area.
+There are 18 place plan areas in Shropshire, usually (although not always) focused on a market town and its surrounding rural communities.
+Each plan looks at infrastructure needs within that specific place plan area.
 Infrastructure includes utilities such as electricity, gas, and water, as well as other provision such as roads, schools, open spaces, flood defences, broadband, health facilities, leisure facilities, and more.

-The information which we use to develop the Place Plans is taken from many different places – from local conversations right through to updates from national utility companies.
+The information which we use to develop the plans is taken from many different places – from local conversations right through to updates from national utility companies.

 Aims and objectives

 To enable us and our partners, working closely with local elected members and town and parish councils, to deliver the infrastructure needs of our communities.

 - To develop a clear picture and understanding of the place plan area

 - To identify and prioritise infrastructure needs within the place plan area

 - To identify lead partners, supporting partners, and funding opportunities (where possible) to deliver those infrastructure needs

 - To feed in to the Strategic Infrastructure Implementation Plan for the county as a whole